eliminaterabies/pipeline/README.md

 ## Editing the report

 You should be able to edit report.rmd in a straightforward manner in rstudio or any text editor.
-There are probably issues that will arise if and when we start working on other branches.
-If you have _only_ changed the report, you should be able to knit it in rstudio.
-If you have changed R files, you will need to use `make` once to get the .csv files all made and put in the right place.
+For now, you should use `make` to produce the html file.
+I'm still working on that.

 ## Updating WiseMonkey